 Pastoral Care of the Sick #73

-Sunday Mass and Communion for the Sick
+Sunday Mass and Communion to the Sick

 The sick and the parish community both share in the one paschal mystery celebrated in the Sunday Eucharist:

-"Besides remembering the sick in the general intercessions at Mass, those present should be reminded occasionally of the significance of communion in the lives of those who are ill: union with Christ in his struggle with evil, his prayer for the world, and his love for the Father, and union with the community from which they are separated.
+"Besides remembering the sick in the general intercessions at Mass, those present should be reminded occasionally of the significance of communion in the lives of those who are ill: union with Christ in His struggle with evil, His prayer for the world, and His love for the Father, and union with the community from which they are separated.

 "The obligation to visit and comfort those who cannot take part in the eucharistic assembly may be clearly demonstrated by taking communion to them from the community's eucharistic celebration.
 This symbol of unity between the community and its sick members has the deepest significance on the Lord's Day, the special day of the eucharistic assembly."